dwyl/learn-alpine.js/drag-and-drop.md

 The `notify` function will send the `:item_created` message to all clients.

-Finally we need to listent to this new messages and update our liveview.
+Finally we need to listen to this new messages and update our liveview.
 In `lib/app_web/live/item_live/index.ex`, add:

 ```elixir